May 10, 2018: MUCHE has released its analysis of the 2018-19 Federal Budget, "The MUCHE Health Report 2018". The report has been referenced in media.

 September 3, 2017: News article about a new hearing test titled, "The Aussie Technology Detecting Hearing Loss In Children", which MUCHE is currently evaluating.

 May 30, 2017: Assessing patient choice for public hospitals.
-A new report by the Macquarie university Centre for the Health Economy answers the following two important questions.
+Our new report answers two important questions.
 Do Australians want more choice between public hospitals for elective surgery?
 Would Australians exercise their right to choose a public hospital based on quality vs. convenience?
 Read report

 Australian Financial Review 01